CCSP: The (ISC)2 Cloud Security Certification

 The CCSP certification

 Unsurprisingly, the first domain is about cloud architectural concepts and its impact on risk.
 Second is about data security, arguably the pivotal dimension in cloud computing.
 The third domain elaborates on the cloud infrastructure stack, which covers business continuity as well.
 The fourth domain covers application security and identity management, while the fifth domain is about operations in a cloud world.
 Finally, the last domain is about legal and compliance.
-More details here.

-CCSP is supposed to be a more extensive certification than CCSK with a more formal exam and a requirement for 5 years in IT; at least three of which must have been spent in security, and at least one year in cloud computing.
+CCSP is supposed to be a more extensive certification than CCSK with a more formal exam and a requirement for five years in IT; at least three of which must have been spent in security, and at least one year in cloud computing.

 The CCSP exam and getting certified

 I was one of the first to do the exam (and pass it).

 My overall impression is that the exam covers the field of cloud computing and cloud security pretty broadly with significant detail, though little attention is given to cloud applications such as Big Data and DevOps.

 The questions are clear, by and large, and mostly relevant to cloud computing.
 I have seen other so-called cloud exams that are more like classical technical IT security exams.